The Beaten Path

 Mosquitoes can be fierce in the wooded sections and near lakes, especially in July.
 They thin out at higher elevations and as the summer progresses.
 Bring repellent and consider a head net if you're hiking early in the season.

 The route alternates between forested canyons and open alpine terrain.
-Expect significant exposure at higher elevations—there's nowhere to hide when thunderstorms roll in.
+Expect significant exposure at higher elevations.
+There's nowhere to hide when thunderstorms roll in.
 Plan your hiking days to be below treeline by early afternoon.

 This is a backpacking route through and through.
-Campsites are plentiful near the lakes—just stay 200 feet from water and practice Leave No Trace.
+Campsites are plentiful near the lakes.
+Just stay 200 feet from water and practice Leave No Trace.
 Popular spots include Fossil Lake, Duggan Lake, and Rainbow Lake.
 Fishing is excellent if you pack a lightweight rod.

 Permits None Required